cjacker/opensource-toolchain-stm8/README.md

 # Opensource toolchain for STM8

-**NOTE, most of works of STM8 development with Linux was done by Georg Icking-Konert, for example, stm8gal flashing tool, SPL patches for SDCC and opensource sdk STM8_headers, please refer to https://github.com/gicking**
+**NOTE, most of works of STM8 development with Linux was done by Georg Icking-Konert, for example, stm8gal flashing tool, SPL patches for SDCC and STM8_headers, please refer to https://github.com/gicking**

 ST's 8-bit microcontroller platform is implemented around a high-performance 8-bit core and a state-of-the-art set of peripherals.
 This platform is manufactured using an ST-proprietary 130 nm embedded non-volatile memory technology.
 The STM8 allows fast and safe development through enhanced stack pointer operations, advanced addressing modes and new instructions.